MichelCardona/IBVS-Control-for-MyCobot-280PI/README.md

 This repository contains the complete implementation, including:

-IBVS control code
+-IBVS control code

-Vision processing scripts
+-Vision processing scripts

-MATLAB functions wrapped for Python
+-MATLAB functions wrapped for Python

-Experiments with the MyCobot 280 Pi
+-Experiments with the MyCobot 280 Pi

-Utilities for calibration, feature extraction, and data logging

 This project serves as a foundation for research and experimentation in vision-based robotics, hybrid computation workflows, and advanced control strategies for compact robotic manipulators.